Housing Affordability & Ownership

 The Federal Housing Finance Agency House Price Index (HPI) measures average price changes in repeat sales or refinancing on the same properties and serves as a timely indicator of house price trends.
 It provides a way to compare single-family house prices across different geographic regions that controls for distortions in the market.

-In 2023, the HPI was highest in Harris County among Houston’s three counties and 17% higher than in Fort Bend and 25% higher than in Montgomery counties.
+In 2025, the HPI was highest in Harris County among Houston’s three counties: 12% higher than in Fort Bend and 22% higher than in Montgomery.
 Although median housing values are higher in Fort Bend and Montgomery counties compared to Harris County and the nation, the relative lower HPI indicates lower average housing prices in repeat sales or refinancing.

 The index trends in Houston’s three-county region and Texas generally follow the national trend, but the national HPI surpassed our region just before the 2008 housing crisis, signaling that housing prices at the national level were rising faster than in our region.
-However, the Houston region eventually caught up: between 2010 and 2023, the HPI increased 128% across Texas, 115% in Montgomery County, 116% in Fort Bend County, 98% in Harris County, and 99% in the nation.
-More recently, between 2020 and 2023 alone, HPI increased 42% across the state, 40% nationally, 43% in Montgomery County, 43% in Fort Bend County, and 27% in Harris County.
+But the aftermath played out differently in the Houston region that across the country with the HPI falling for five years in a row between 2008 and 2012, while the Houston region decline was contained mostly to two years between 2010 and 2011.

-Additionally, median housing costs for homeowners across the three-county area are higher than the national and state average.
+However, median housing costs for homeowners across all three counties in the region are higher than the national and state average.
 These cost estimates include the total sum of payments made for mortgages, real estate taxes, insurance, utilities and fees.

 Interact with the chart to explore differences in households with a mortgage and ones without.